 A class was certified in an action originally filed in the United States District Court for the District of Connecticut on July 1, 2002 against Xerox Corporation alleging violations of the Employee Retirement Income Security Act ("ERISA").
 Four additional class actions were subsequently filed and the five actions were later consolidated as "In Re Xerox Corporation ERISA Litigation" and a consolidated amended complaint was filed.
 The purported class includes all persons who invested or maintained investments in the Xerox Stock Fund in the Xerox 401(k) Plans during the proposed class period which begins on May 12, 1997 and allegedly exceeds 50,000 persons.
 The defendants include Xerox Corporation and the following individuals or groups of individuals: the plan administrator, the Board of Directors, the Fiduciary Investment Review Committee, the Joint Administrative Board, the Finance Committee of the Board of Directors, and the Treasurer.
 The complaint claims that all the foregoing defendants were fiduciaries of the Plans under ERISA and, as such, were obligated to protect the Plan's assets and act in the best interest of plan participants.
 The complaint alleges, among other things, that the defendants failed to do so and thereby breached their fiduciary duties.
 It does not specify the amount of damages sought.
 However, it asks that the losses to the Plan be restored.
 The actions also seek other legal and equitable relief, as well as interest, costs and attorneys' fees.
 The defendants deny any wrongdoing and have filed a motion to dismiss the action.
-On April 17, 2007, the Court ruled on the motion to dismiss, granting it in part and denying it in part, and giving the plaintiffs an opportunity to file an amended complaint within 30 days.
+On April 17, 2007, the court ruled on the motion to dismiss, granting it in part and denying it in part, and giving the plaintiffs an opportunity to file an amended complaint within 30 days.
 On May 17, 2007, plaintiffs filed their second consolidated amended complaint.

-9. Reclassification
+9. Reclassifications

-Certain reclassifications have been made to the presentation of the prior year financial statements to conform to current year presentation.
+Certain reclassifications have been made to the presentation of the prior year financial statements to conform to the current year presentation.

-The Savings Plan of Xerox Corporation and The Xerographic Division, UNITE HERE Schedule H, Part IV, Item 4i - Schedule of Assets (Held at End of Year) December 31, 2006
+Xerox Corporation Savings Plan Supplemental Schedule Schedule H, Part IV, Item 4i - Schedule of Assets (Held at End of Year) December 31, 2006

-Identity of Issuer, Borrower, Lessor, or Similar Party Description of Investment Including Maturity Date, Rate of Interest, Collateral, Par or Maturity Value Cost Current Value Investment interest in Master Trust See Note 4 \$286,856 Loans to plan participants, maturity dates through July 31, 2019, interest rates from 8.25% to Participant loans 9.25% per annum 13,318 \$300,174
+Identity of Issuer, Borrower, Lessor, or Similar Party Description of Investment Including Maturity Date, Rate of Interest, Collateral, Par or Maturity Value Cost Current Value Investment interest in Master Trust See Note 4 \$4,562,752 Participant loans Loans to plan participants, maturity dates through July 31, 2019, interest rates from 8.25% to 9.25% per annum 69,717 \$4,632,469 Party-in-interest.

-Party-in-interest.

-^{} Cost is omitted for participant-directed investments.
+Cost is omitted for participant-directed investments.